-Figure 9 compares the trust value obtained by a trustor node toward a good trustee node randomly picked, when $P_M = 30\%$ and each node has 10%, 50% or 100% space to accommodate all trust values.
-We first note that the curve labeled with "adaptive trust-based 100% storage" in Figure 9 is the same as the curve labeled with "adaptive trust-based" in Figure 4.
-We observe that the convergence time and trust bias after convergence are comparable for the 10% and 50% storage cases and they don't deviate much from those for the 100% storage case.
+Fig. 9 compares the trust value obtained by a trustor node toward a good trustee node randomly picked, when $P_M = 30\%$ and each node has 10, 50 or 100 percent space to accommodate all trust values.
+We first note that the curve labeled with "adaptive trust-based 100 percent storage" in Fig. 9 is the same as the curve labeled with "adaptive trust-based" in Fig. 4.
+We observe that the convergence time and trust bias after convergence are comparable for the 10 and 50 percent storage cases and they don't deviate much from those for the 100 percent storage case.
 This demonstrates the effectiveness of our management strategy for limited storage.
 We attribute this to its ability to function like a filter, thus excluding highly deviated trust feedback coming from untrustworthy nodes to shield the system from false recommendation attacks.